jamesg545454/Inserts/Read Me.md

 Click the title bar or something before hitting the hot key, or use macro toolbar buttons to load your favorite plugins

+Zip up the three files and rename the file as plugins.package, and put it into the Studio One application \scripts folder.